rickstaa/stable-learning-control/docs/source/user/installation.rst

 ============================

-The MLC package comes bundled with several gym environments.
+The BLC package comes bundled with several gym environments.
 Out of the box it includes the following environments:

 * The Openai gym `Algorithmic`_ environments.
 * The Openai gym `ToyText`_.
 * The Openai gym `Classic Control`_ environments.
-* The :ref:`MLC Simzoo <simzoo_module>` environments.
+* The :ref:`BLC Simzoo <simzoo_module>` environments.

-Out of the box, the MLC package does not include the Openai gym `MuJoCo`_ and `Robotics`_ environments, often used in RL benchmarks.
-If you want to use the MLC package with these environments first go to the `mujoco-py`_ github page.
+Out of the box, the BLC package does not include the Openai gym `MuJoCo`_ and `Robotics`_ environments, often used in RL benchmarks.
+If you want to use the BLC package with these environments first go to the `mujoco-py`_ github page.
 Follow the README installation instructions, which describe how to install the `MuJoCo physics engine`_ and the `mujoco-py` package (which allows the use of MuJoCo from Python).

 .. admonition:: You Should Know